Crushed pork rinds make a wonderfully flavorful and crunchy coating for chicken tenders.

 Ingredients

-Dijon mustard: It's creamier and less vinegary than yellow mustard, although any mustard will probably work.
-You can also use mayonnaise instead of mustard.
+- Mustard: I use Dijon mustard.
+It's creamier and less vinegary than yellow mustard, although any mustard will work.

 Variations